These soft ginger cookies are perfect for warming you up as the weather gets colder!

 Add 1/2 cup white sugar and 1/2 cup firmly packed brown sugar and beat until light and fluffy.

-Add molasses, egg, vanilla and lemon zest (if using).
+Add shakkar, egg, vanilla and lemon zest (if using).
 Beat well, scraping down the sides as needed.

 Gradually add in the dry ingredients on low speed until just combined.
 It will be crumbly.